JacquesCarette/Drasil/People/Jason/drasil-analysis/03-06-2026-drasil-makefile.md

 1. [ ] `addCommonFeatures` needs to be rebuilt.
 2. [ ] `tab` and `msIndent` are good, but are very generic functions.
 We should consider moving them elsewhere.

-We should consider creating another package (e.g., `drasil-doc` or `drasil-artifacts` that exports a bunch of features atop `pretty`), such as `tab` and `msIndent`.
+We should consider creating another package (e.g., `drasil-doc` or `drasil-artifacts` / `drasil-file-handling` that exports a bunch of features atop `pretty`), such as `tab` and `msIndent`.
 We can also take this as an opportunity to slowly move packages towards `prettyprinter` (the modern, `Text`-based document writer).
 Doing so would mean contributing to #4475.
 Two birds (rebuilding the Makefile AST/printer and beginning the move towards `prettyprinter`) with one stone.

+#### `drasil-makefile/lib/Drasil/Makefile/Make/Import.hs` (Deleted)

-#### `Build.Drasil.Import`
+Formerly `Build.Drasil.Import` (or `Build.Drasil.Make.Import`).

-Only 2 things are necessary to export:
+Exported:

 1. `RuleTransformer(..)`: A typeclass used to capture how arbitrary things can be translated into a list of `Rule`s.
-2. `toMake`: A function that uses `RuleTransformer` to build a `Makefile`.
+2. `toMake`: A function that used `RuleTransformer` to build a `Makefile`.

-`RuleTransformer` is only instantiated for two things:
+`RuleTransformer` was previously instantiated for two things:

-1. `DocSpec`: This is very bad because there is a lot of hard-coded discussion of specific target formats and document categories (the SRS!).
-This is deserving of being broken up further.
+1. `DocSpec`: This was very bad because there was a lot of hard-coded discussion of specific target formats and document categories (the SRS!).
   ```haskell
   -- | Allows the creation of Makefiles for documents that use LaTeX.
   instance RuleTransformer DocSpec where